-Though there is a large body of work on integrating different analyses, our approach is unique, as, to the best of our knowledge, Nexus is the first tool to offer an end-to-end solution for precision-aware, safe, NN-controlled CPSs.
+Though there is a large body of work on integrating different analyses, our approach is unique, as, to the best of our knowledge, Nexus is the first tool to offer an end-toend solution for precision-aware, safe, NN-controlled CPSs.
 Our novel extensions also generate parallel code constructs, effectively leveraging hardware.
 In summary, this paper makes the following contributions:

-- 1) an end-to-end method with a prototype tool combining closed-loop safety verification and sound quantization available at https://github.com/harikishants/Nexus, - 2) an extended code generation compatible with commercial HLS compilers for automated parallelization, and - an evaluation on benchmarks collected from both academic and industrial settings.
+- an end-to-end method with a prototype tool that combines closed-loop safety verification of CPS and sound quantization of NN controllers available at https://github. com/harikishants/Nexus, - 2) an extended code generation compatible with commercial HLS compilers for automated parallelization, and - an evaluation on benchmarks collected from both academic and industrial settings.